Project 4.1: Intentionality

 Some Marshallese have alleged that the exposure of the Marshallese was premeditated.
 In 1972, Micronesian Representative Ataji Balos charged at the Congress of Micronesia that the exposure during Bravo was purposeful so that the AEC could develop medical capabilities for treating those exposed to fallout during nuclear war, and charged that the Marshallese were chosen because of their marginal status in the world at large.
 According to a U.S. internal transcription of Balos' talk, Balos alleged that "The U.S. chose to make guinea pigs out of our people because they are not white but some brown natives in some remote Pacific islands.
 Medical treatment that Rongelapese and Utrikese have been receiving is also highly questionable."
 The AEC issued a staff comment denying these charges.

 In 1994, a 1953 Castle Bravo program prospectus was found which included reference to Project 4.1 apparently written before the Bravo shot had occurred.
 The U.S. government responded that someone had gone back into the project list after the Bravo test to insert Project 4.1; thus, according to the U.S. government, the acts were not premeditated.
 All other U.S. documents point to Project 4.1 having been established after the Bravo test—most sources point to its having been organized on 7 March 1954.
 The final Project 4.1 report began in its preface with the statement that "Operation CASTLE did not include a biomedical program" (it mentions this in discussing the ad hoc nature by which the project personnel were assembled).
 All official and mainstream historical accounts of the Bravo test indicate that its high level of fallout was a result of a miscalculation in relation to its design and was not deliberate (see the Castle Bravo article for more information on the alleged accident).

-Barton C. Hacker, the official historian of U.S. nuclear testing exposures (who is, in the end, very critical of the U.S. handling of the Bravo incident), characterized the controversy in the following way:
+Barton C. Hacker, the official historian of U.S. nuclear testing exposures (who considered the U.S. handling of the Bravo incident to be subpar), characterized the controversy in the following way:

 In March 1954, the AEC had quickly decided that learning how the Marshallese victims of Castle Bravo responded to their accidental exposure could be of immense medical and military value.
 Immediate action centered on seeing them evacuated and decontaminated, then cared for medically.
 But studies of their exposures and aftereffects also began.
 That effort became project 4.1 in the Castle experimental program.
 This unfortunate choice of terminology may help explain later charges that the AEC had deliberately exposed the Marshallese to observe the effects.
 Like the American radium dial painters of the 1920s and the Japanese of Hiroshima and Nagasaki in 1945, the Marshallese of 1954 inadvertently were to provide otherwise unobtainable data on the human consequences of high radiation exposures.
 Findings from project 4.1 soon began to appear in print.